Matthew GardnerSenior Fellow

 Areas of ExpertiseEconomic modeling federal tax policy state tax policy corporate taxes

-Matt is a senior fellow at ITEP where he has worked since 1998.
+Matt Gardner is a senior fellow at ITEP where he has worked since 1998.
 He previously served as ITEP’s executive director from 2006 to 2016.
-Mr. Gardner’s work focuses on federal, state and local tax systems, with a particular emphasis on the impact of tax policies on low- and moderate-income tax payers.
+Matt’s work focuses on federal, state and local tax systems, with a particular emphasis on the impact of tax policies on low- and moderate-income taxpayers.
 He uses ITEP’s microsimulation model to produce economic projections and analyses on the effects of current and proposed federal and state tax and budget policies.

-Matt is a noted corporate tax expert and the primary author of ITEP’s regular corporate studies on the tax habits of Fortune 500 corporations (most recently, The 35 Percent Corporate Tax Myth) as well as publications on international corporate tax avoidance.
+Matt is a noted corporate tax expert and the primary author of ITEP’s regular corporate studies on the tax habits of Fortune 500 corporations (most recently, Corporate Tax Avoidance in the First Year of the Trump Tax Law) as well as publications on international corporate tax avoidance.
 He regularly examines corporate financial filings and writes briefs, blogs and reports on trends in corporate tax avoidance.
 He monitors and researches federal tax policies and writes about their impact on tax fairness and sustainability, and he is often called on to speak publicly about corporate tax issues and federal and state tax policies.

 Matt’s earlier work for ITEP focused on state policy.
 He is an author of Who Pays: A Distributional Analysis of the Tax Systems in All 50 States (2003, 2009, 2013, and 2015 editions).
 He has conducted tax analyses for state and local policymakers and advocates in more than 45 states.
 Matt has degrees from the University of Maryland and the University of Rochester.
-He resides in Washington, D.C. and originally hails from Raleigh, N.C.mattg @ itep.org
+He resides in Washington, D.C. and originally hails from Raleigh, N.C.
+Follow him on Twitter @gardmaf.mattg at itep.org

 Recent Publications and Posts view more